npm/npm/doc/cli/npm-version.md

 ## DESCRIPTION

-Run this in a package directory to bump the version and write the new data back to the package.json file.
+Run this in a package directory to bump the version and write the new data back to the package.json file and (if availible) the npm-shrinkwrap.json file.

 The `newversion` argument should be a valid semver string, *or* a valid second argument to semver.inc (one of "patch", "minor", "major",